purecloudlabs/fixtable-ember/README.md

 #### Filter Placeholder Text

-Placeholder text set to the value of the `placeholder` property of the `filter` object of the column definition.
+You can specify placeholder text for search- and select-type filters by setting the value of the `placeholder` property within the `filter` object of the column definition.

 ```javascript
 [